mosen/ccp-recipes/README.md

 In Terminal, run:

-    autopkg make-override -n PhotoshopCC2017.pkg CreativeCloudApp.pkg.recipe
+    autopkg make-override -n PhotoshopCC2017.pkg CreativeCloudApp.pkg

 AutoPkg will create an override file in your RecipeOverrides folder.
 Edit the resulting file with a text editor of your choice.

 The minimum amount of information you need to put in the override is:

-- **Your organization name**: the name described above in 'Determining your organization name'
+- **Your organization name**: The name described above in 'Determining your organization name'

-- **A product id**: for the product you want to package.
-This is a 4 letter code which you can find by running the `listfeed.py` script in this repo.
+- **An application SAP code**: This is a 3-4 letter code which you can find by running the `listfeed.py` script in this repo.
+Every application and any related update has an SAP code.

-- **A base version and/or product version**: some products have a base version which is 'updateable', and some can only be replaced entirely by specifying ONLY the version.
-If BaseVersion is not available, specify the VERSION only.
+- **A base version**: The base version defines the major version for a given application.
+The base version and the SAP code, together, uniquely identify any Adobe application.

-    For our example, Photoshop CC 2017, I ran the `listfeed.py` and found this in the output:
+    For the example of Photoshop CC 2017, running `listfeed.py` currently shows this in the output:

     ```
     SAP Code: PHSP
         <...lines omitted...>
+		Photoshop CC (2015.5)       BaseVersion: 17.0       Version: 17.0
+		Photoshop CC (2015.5)       BaseVersion: 17.0       Version: 17.0.1
+		Photoshop CC (2015.5)       BaseVersion: 17.0       Version: 17.0.2
 		Photoshop CC (2017)         BaseVersion: 18.0       Version: 18.0
+		Photoshop CC (2017)         BaseVersion: 18.0       Version: 18.0.1
+		Photoshop CC (2017)         BaseVersion: 18.0       Version: 18.1
+        Photoshop CC (2017)			BaseVersion: 18.0		Version: 18.1.1
     ```

-    I will use `PHSP` as the product id, and i will specify `18.0` for `BASE_VERSION`.

-    There is a special value for `VERSION` which is `latest`.
-This means the latest update for the specified base version will always be used.

-    *NOTE:* Some products require an empty base version and a specific version (not latest): Acrobat and Creative Cloud Desktop App for example.
+	Notice how `BaseVersion` changes only with a major marketing version number change.
+Some products use `BaseVersion` values like `18.0`, others like `14.0.0`.
+Take care to specify these values exactly as they appear in the output of `listfeed.py`.

 ### The ccpinfo Input